Lionel Tate

 Lionel Alexander Tate (born January 30, 1987) is the youngest American citizen ever sentenced to life imprisonment without the possibility of parole, though this sentence was eventually overturned.
-In January 2001, when Tate was 13, he was convicted of first-degree murder for the 1999 battering death of six-year-old Tiffany Eunick in Broward County, Florida.
+In January 2001, when Tate was 13, he was convicted of first-degree murder for the 1999 battering death of six-year-old Tiffany Eunick in Broward County, Florida imitating professional wrestling moves.

 Murder

-On July 28, 1999, Tate was left alone with Eunick, who was being babysat by Tate's mother, Kathleen Grossett-Tate.
-While the children were downstairs playing, Tate's mother called to them to be quiet.
-Tate came up 45 minutes later to say that Eunick was not breathing.
-He said that while they were wrestling, he had her in a headlock and the child's head hit a table.
-Only Eunick and Grossett-Tate were present when this occurred.
+On July 28, 1999, Tate was left alone with Eunick, his cousin, who was being babysat by Tate's mother, Kathleen Grossett-Tate.
+The children were downstairs, playing while watching the professional wrestling program WCW Thunder.
+Tate's mother called to them to be quiet.
+Roughly 45 minutes later, Tate came upstairs to tell his mother that Tiffany was not breathing.

-Conviction

-Tate was convicted of killing Eunick by stomping on her so forcefully that her liver was lacerated.
 Her legs, feet, and neck all had serious bruises; an example of the amount of force used on her was similar to bruises from that of a speeding car.
-Her other injuries included a fractured skull, fractured rib, and swollen brain.
-These injuries were characterized by the prosecution as "similar to those she would have sustained by falling from a three-story building."
+Her other injuries included a fractured skull, lacerated liver, fractured rib, and swollen brain.

+The case was prosecuted by Assistant State Attorney Kenneth Padowitz, a member of Broward County's homicide division.
+Padowitz argued that the severity of Tiffany Eunick's injuries was inconsistent with an accidental fall or roughhousing, emphasizing that the beating lasted for several minutes.
+He sought to demonstrate that Tate's actions met the legal standard for first-degree murder despite his age, making the trial one of the youngest homicide prosecutions in U.S. history.

 In sentencing Tate to life imprisonment, Judge Joel T. Lazarus of Broward County Circuit Court said that "The acts of Lionel Tate were not the playful acts of a child [...]
 The acts of Lionel Tate were cold, callous and indescribably cruel."
+Dwayne Johnson, who performed as The Rock, was subpoenaed on March 3, 2000.

 Felony murder rule

-Florida Statutes required the jury to convict Tate of first-degree murder even if the jury did not believe that he intended to kill or injure anyone—all that was required was that Tate knowingly abused another child who died as a result, as any intentional act that could reasonably be expected to result in physical injury to a child is child abuse per Florida statutes.
+Florida statutes required the jury to convict Tate of first-degree murder even if the jury did not believe that he intended to kill or injure anyone—all that was required was that Tate knowingly abused another child who died as a result, as any intentional act that could reasonably be expected to result in physical injury to a child is child abuse per Florida statutes.
 The rule for such convictions is known as the felony murder rule.
 The sufficient conditions of the felony murder rule were listed by the judge Joel T. Lazarus during sentencing.
 Therefore, Tate was sentenced to life in prison without the prosecution having to prove that he intended to kill or injure, or realized that his acts are likely to kill or injure, or even that a typical child of his age would or should realize this.

 Critics, such as the various groups listed in the amicus brief attached to Tate's appeal, assert that convicting preteen children of first-degree murder without having to prove these children intended any harm, not to mention serious injury or death, is unacceptable.